 Could we be close the end of toxic chemo?

-Medical News Today is reporting an exciting new development in the cancer research world that could see the end of toxic chemo.
+Medical News Today is reporting an exciting new development in the cancer research world.
+Could we see the end of toxic chemo?

 A new study at the University of Salford in the United Kingdom and published in the journal Aging found a compound that can stop cancer cells spreading by blocking vitamin B-2.

 The research team, led by Prof. Michael Lisanti, was looking for a non-toxic therapeutic agent that would target the mitochondria of cancer cells.